The Foundations of Templar Tactical Doctrine

-The Templar Military Structure and the Role of Reserves
+The Templar Military Structure and the Logic of Reserves

-The need for a reserve stemmed from the fundamental uncertainties of medieval combat.
-Battles rarely unfolded according to prearranged plans.
-Cavalry charges could overrun an enemy flank but also could be repulsed and disordered.
-Enemy feints or flanking movements could suddenly threaten the Crusader rear.
-A commander who committed every man in the first assault left himself no means to respond to such surprises.
-The Templars, drawing on centuries of Roman and Byzantine military thought filtered through their own hard-won experience, realized that a well-timed reserve could restore a wavering line, exploit a gap, or cover a retreat.
+The necessity of maintaining a reserve stemmed from the fundamental uncertainties of medieval battle.
+Combat was chaotic, visibility poor, and communications primitive.
+Cavalry charges could overrun an enemy flank but could also be repulsed and disordered.
+Enemy feints or flanking movements could suddenly threaten the crusader rear.
+A commander who committed every available man in the first assault left himself utterly exposed to surprise.
+The Templars recognized that a well-timed reserve could restore a wavering line, exploit a gap created by the initial attack, or cover a retreat when battle turned against them.
+The principle was simple but profound: the commander who controls the reserve controls the battle.

 Reserves in Action: Key Battles of the Templars